-The form must be attached to the 1500 Health Insurance Claim Form.
+The form can be attached to the paper 1500 Health Insurance Claim Form.
+This form can also be uploaded via the ForwardHealth Portal for electronically submitted claims or providers may also submit a paper claim and send the attachment electronically.
 Wisconsin Medicaid does not cover a hysterectomy for uncomplicated fibroids, fallen uterus, or retroverted uterus.